DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_overview.md

 Fig. 1.
 Schematic of the agentic AI workflow
 </div>

-## Transparency and Auditability
+### Transparency, Auditability, and Reproducibility

-The framework records workflow and runtime context in the working directory:
+The framework records workflow and runtime context in the working directory.
+This design supports traceability, debugging, and reproducibility for engineering studies.

 - `agent_workflow.json`: auditable case-by-case phase history (`set_skill_inputs`, `prepare`, `review_prepare`, `run`, `review_run`, `analyze`, `review_analyze`) with timestamps and status.
 - `agent_state.json`: persisted bindings (inputs and case directories) so sessions can resume after MCP server restarts.

-This design supports traceability, debugging, and reproducibility for engineering studies.

-## Deployment Modes

-The MCP server supports three run modes:

-- `Docker`: default containerized workflow.
-- `Native`: direct execution on local/HPC environment.
-- `HPC`: submit jobs to the cluster queue and run them when compute resources are available.
+- `bash_*.sh`: the agent generates a `bash_*.sh` script for each `prepare`, `run`, and `analyze` phase, e.g., `bash_generate-cfd-mesh_run_001.sh`.
+A user can easily reproduce the exact workflow the agent executed by running these bash scripts in sequence.

 {% include links.html %}